-In 1987, North American Rockwell began to modify the C-130 Hercules airframe, manufactured by the Lockheed Martin Aeronautics Company, for the AC-130 gunship.
+In 1987, Rockwell International’s North American division began to modify the C-130 Hercules airframe, manufactured by the Lockheed Martin Aeronautics Company, for the AC-130 gunship.

 The newest version, the AC-130U Spectre gunship, replaced the original AC-130A and represented a major advancement.
 It uses the latest sensor technologies and fire control systems and features increased weapon stand-off range and improved first-shot accuracy.
 A state-of-the-art suite of electronic and infrared countermeasures greatly enhance the AC-130U's survivability against modern threats.